Skparab1/Skparab1/README.md

     - Check out my game-codes and dino-game repositories
 ### Things I'm working on right now
   - Encryption code
-    - Encryption code video: I'm working on a video for Encryption and animations for it.
-The video will be released in Early may 2021.
+    - Encryption code video: I'm working on a video for Encryption code and animations for it.
+The video will be released in Early may 2021, a year from when Encryption code was founded
     - Encryption code app: An app that will have the full functionality of Encryption code.
 Possibly can integrate within other apps.
 Release date not yet announced.
     - Encryption code Pro: The next generation, paid version of Encryption code.
 Release date estimated to be mid summer 2021.
     - Encryption code 2.2: The next version of Encryption code.